Carlosted/prob-stats-ia/README.md

 Repository for the integrative activity of the Probability and Statistics course taken in the Winter-2024 semester.

-_Will probably choose Normal Distribution?_
+_Will probably choose Normal Distribution or Gumbel or Laplace?_

 ## Useful Stuff
 - [Veritassium Video](https://www.youtube.com/watch?v=A5w-dEgIU1M&)